ElcoLuijendijk/pybasin/readme.md

 * Adjust the default location of the model input files by changing the file ``default_input_directory.txt``.
 The directory name specified in this file should be a subdirectory of the directory ``pybasin/input_data``
 * Adjust the text files in the directory to adjust the well stratigraphy, lithology and thermal properties of the rocks that you are trying to model
 * Adjust the model parameters in the file ``pybasin_params.py``.
-Use a text editor or preferably a dedicated Python editor like Spyder, PyCharm (https://www.jetbrains.com/pycharm/) or Enthought Canopy (https://www.enthought.com/products/canopy/) to adjust the model parameters.
+Use a text editor or preferably a dedicated Python editor like Spyder, PyCharm (https://www.jetbrains.com/pycharm/) or Canopy (https://www.enthought.com/products/canopy/) to adjust the model parameters.
 * If you want to run multiple parameter sets and/or wells in one go, adjust the ``model_scenarios.py`` file and change the parameters you wish to change.
 For instance, changing from ``exhumation_magnitudes = [None]`` to ``exhumation_magnitudes = [500.0, 1000.0, 2000.0]`` will tell PyBasin to execute three a single model runs in one go with exhumation magnitudes of 500, 1000 and 2000 m, respectively.
 For automatically executing model runs for multiple wells change the ``wells`` list in the same file to include several wells.

 ## Model output: